matthewliuswims/name-keeper/README.md

 7) don't have to import styles if I'm not overriding anything?
 8) change package versions from latest to numbers
 9) design decision for groupName.. was bad

+### TODO version 2:
+1) allow user to edit tags
+2) allow user to add more than 2 tags